openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 }
 ```

-Functionality: Provides the capability to bind multiple condition variables to the same mutex lock.
+Function: Provides the ability to bind multiple condition variables to the same mutex lock.

 > **Note:**
 >